vanderhoornm/android-MythTV-Leanfront/README.md

 | Up/down | If the picture has been resized, moves the picture up or down.
 There are three positions, aligned on top, middle, or bottom.
 For use when you want to cut off the top or bottom of the picture, after zooming to a bigger size. |
 | Audio Track | Rotates among available audio tracks. |

-**Note:** When using *slow down* or *speed up* the program will disable digital audio passthrough if it is in use, by temporarily selecting *FFmpeg* audio decode.
+**Note:** When using *slow down* or *speed up* the program will disable digital audio pass-through if it is in use, by temporarily selecting *FFmpeg* audio decode.
 This will disable surround sound until you exit playback.

 ### Related videos